 A myth is a traditional story, possibly with historical basis, serving to explain phenomena of nature or the customs and institutions of a people.
 Admittedly, the tale of Peirithous being punished for the attempted seduction of a goddess may not mean as much to us as it did to the ancient Greeks, so we now have what are called 'Urban myths'.These are tales that shed light on our own modern-day 'customs and institutions'.
 The most famous of these, as near as I can tell, involves the woman who put her little rain-soaked doggie into a microwave oven to dry him off!
 This supposedly reveals something about our relationship to our technology, as does the one about the woman falling asleep under a full-body tanning lamp and getting her contact lenses welded to her eye-balls.

-report that one of my most cherished stories about
+shattered to report that one of my most cherished stories

-urban legend, myth—not true, in spite of the fact that
+urban legend, myth, not true in spite of the fact that it

-it should be and that I personally know the guy who
+should be and that I personally know the guy who knows the